azsk/AzTS-docs/Policies/Subscription/Azure_Subscription_SI_Classic_Resources/Readme.md

 #### Policy Details

-Following policy can be used with 'Audit' effect to disallow users to create any classic resources in subscription (Greenfield Scenario).
+Following policy can be used with 'Deny' effect to disallow users to create any classic resources in subscription (Greenfield Scenario) and with 'Audit' effect to detect non-compliant resources.

 #### Policy Definition
 [Security - Subscription - RemoveClassicResources](./Security%20-%20Subscription%20-%20RemoveClassicResources.json)